get your questions answered

 The Franklin Pierce MPAS Hybrid program does not have an application fee.
 Please refer to the CASPA website for their fee information.

-November 1st.
-Please note that your application must be deemed “Verified” by CASPA on November 1st.
+The deadline for the 2022-2023 application cycle is December 1st.
+Please note that your application must be deemed “Verified” by CASPA on December 1st.
 Keep in mind that this does not mean simply “submitted.”
 You may want to inquire of CASPA when they recommend submitting your application to ensure they have ample time to review it and give a status of “Verified.”

 Applicants can update their CASPA application with classes they have completed.
 Please do not send us your transcripts.
 We look at grades directly on your CASPA application.